yaapu/FrskyTelemetryScript/README.md

 The flight controller is configured to send mavlink messages and an external board (Teensy, Blue Pill,etc) is used to convert mavlink to frsky using Eric Stockenstrom [MavlinkToPassthru](https://github.com/zs6buj/MavlinkToPassthru) firmware.

 This is the default configuration for long range systems (Dragonlink, TBS Crossfire, ULRS to name a few) unable to carry native frsky telemetry but compatible with mavlink.

-## Installation on Taranis

-Copy the contents of the SD folder to your radio SD Card.

-Make sure to have the /SOUNDS/yaapu0, MODELS/yaapu and /SCRIPTS/TELEMETRY/yaapu folders.

-- For X9D/X9D+ and X9E radios use the yaapu9.luac script (use the yaapu9.lua if the radio doesn't start it, see the note below).
-- For QX7 radios use the yaapu7.luac script (use yaapu7.lua if the radio doesn't start it, see the note below).
-- For X-Lite radios use the yaapu7.luac script (use yaapu7.lua if the radio doesn't start it, see the note below).

-The script is already compiled and only needs to be copied to your radio SD card.

-The correct folder structure for X9 series is

-- /MODELS/yaapu/modelname.cfg
-- /MODELS/yaapu/modelname_sensors.lua (optional)
-- /SCRIPTS/TELEMETRY/yaapu9.lua
-- /SCRIPTS/TELEMETRY/yaapu9.luac
-- /SCRIPTS/TELEMETRY/yaapu/alt9_view.luac
-- /SCRIPTS/TELEMETRY/yaapu/draw9.luac
-- /SCRIPTS/TELEMETRY/yaapu/hud9.luac
-- /SCRIPTS/TELEMETRY/yaapu/left9.luac
-- /SCRIPTS/TELEMETRY/yaapu/left9_m2f.luac
-- /SCRIPTS/TELEMETRY/yaapu/menu9.luac
-- /SCRIPTS/TELEMETRY/yaapu/right9.luac
-- /SCRIPTS/TELEMETRY/yaapu/copter.luac
-- /SCRIPTS/TELEMETRY/yaapu/copter_px4.luac
-- /SCRIPTS/TELEMETRY/yaapu/plane.luac
-- /SCRIPTS/TELEMETRY/yaapu/plane_px4.luac
-- /SCRIPTS/TELEMETRY/yaapu/rover.luac
-- /SOUNDS/yaapu0/en
-- /SOUNDS/yaapu0/it
-- /SOUNDS/yaapu0/fr
-- /SOUNDS/yaapu0/de

-For QX7 and X-Lite radios the correct folder structure is

-- /MODELS/yaapu/modelname.cfg
-- /MODELS/yaapu/modelname_sensors.lua (optional)
-- /SCRIPTS/TELEMETRY/yaapu7.lua
-- /SCRIPTS/TELEMETRY/yaapu7.luac
-- /SCRIPTS/TELEMETRY/yaapu/alt7_view.luac
-- /SCRIPTS/TELEMETRY/yaapu/draw7.luac
-- /SCRIPTS/TELEMETRY/yaapu/hud7.luac
-- /SCRIPTS/TELEMETRY/yaapu/left7.luac
-- /SCRIPTS/TELEMETRY/yaapu/left7_m2f.luac
-- /SCRIPTS/TELEMETRY/yaapu/menu7.luac
-- /SCRIPTS/TELEMETRY/yaapu/right7.luac
-- /SCRIPTS/TELEMETRY/yaapu/copter.luac
-- /SCRIPTS/TELEMETRY/yaapu/copter_px4.luac
-- /SCRIPTS/TELEMETRY/yaapu/plane.luac
-- /SCRIPTS/TELEMETRY/yaapu/plane_px4.luac
-- /SCRIPTS/TELEMETRY/yaapu/rover.luac
-- /SOUNDS/yaapu0/en
-- /SOUNDS/yaapu0/it
-- /SOUNDS/yaapu0/fr
-- /SOUNDS/yaapu0/de

-**Note: On radios without the luac option enabled it is necessary to use the .lua versions**

-Please refer to the ardupilot [wiki](http://ardupilot.org/copter/docs/common-frsky-telemetry.html#assigning-a-display-script-to-a-screen) for instructions on how to assign the Yaapu script to a telemetry screen on your Taranis.

 ## Installation on Horus